alexandershov/goslow/README.md

 Remember that bit?
 Well, it's later time!

-Let's return to the Facebook graph API example.
+Back to the Facebook graph API example.
 Let's say you're using the endpoint *graph.facebook.com/me* and you want to:
 1. Slow it down by 5 seconds.
 2. Get **{"name": "zuck", "gender": "male"}** in response.